By the ninth week of pregnancy, you and your baby are going through many changes. Read on to learn about what to expect this week.

 Your baby is now about 3/4-inch long in your ninth week of pregnancy.
 Major organs continue developing, your baby’s arms are growing, and his or her elbows can bend.
 Tiny toes develop and the ears and eyelids that began emerging a week ago continue to form.

 Your baby is becoming more active, although it’s too soon for you to feel the motion.
-It may be possible for the heartbeat to be detected on a handheld Doppler, but this will depend on where your baby is in your uterus.
+It may be possible for the heartbeat to be detected on a handheld Doppler ultrasound.

 You may discover that you’re carrying twins if you have an ultrasound this week.
 Some women carrying multiples may have more intense pregnancy symptoms than women who are only carrying one baby.
 Allow yourself time to rest.
 Speak with your doctor if you have excessive morning sickness.

 Symptoms you’ve experienced so far in your pregnancy are likely to continue and even intensify this week.
 These symptoms include:

 To combat these symptoms, try any of the following:

 - Wear a maternity bra to relieve sore breasts.
 A sports bra may also help.

 - Drink plenty of water and eat high-fiber foods to combat constipation and provide fullness.